HaritaReddy/CourseProject/README.md

 1. Search for courses from US universities.
 This is implemented through the functions in backend/search folder. get_relevant_courses is the function that needs to be called in order to get the relevant course documents for a given keyword query.
 2. Get relevant MOOCs on Coursera offered by these universities for the searched keyword.
 This is implemented through the functions in backend/moocs folder. get_relevant_moocs is the function that needs to be called in order to get the relevant mooc documents for a given keyword query.
 3. Recommend specific programs from different universities based on the history of keyword searches.
 The functions pertaining to this are implemented in backend/recommender. recommend_programs is the function that needs to be called to get the top 3 recommended programs based on the user’s search history (last three searches).

-4.
-We scraping was done once to get all the required courses.
+Web scraping was done once to get all the required courses.
 The functions are implemented in web_scraping folder.

 ## VIDEO TUTORIAL
 https://drive.google.com/file/d/1TIVTnXw6UoFsDHuBOFQaSl5DA8uokhr6/view?usp=sharing